Bristol is a Top UK Smart City

-The market has moved on in the last 12 months thank fully.
-Whereas before the focus was on standards and how that lack of standards was holding up successful smart cities; now the discussion is on how successful leadership, vision and joined up roadmaps bought into by a number of local teams leads to a top ranking.
+The market has moved on in the last 12 months thankfully.
+Whereas before the focus was on standards and how that lack of standards was holding up successful smart cities; now the discussion is on how successful leadership, vision, and joined-up roadmaps bought into by a number of local teams lead to a top ranking.
 This is good.
 But.

 Connected Streetlights that can provide both sensors and connectivity for citizens are a cool thing to do.
-Lampposts are already powered, owned by the local authority, already serviced and are in places where people are.
-Investing in these will be smart as lots of potential benefit can be realised.
+Lampposts are already powered, owned by the local authority, already serviced, and are in places where people are.
+Investing in these will be smart as lots of potential benefits can be realised.

 But the important point is what to do with the data the post generates.
-The benefits are varied and multiple, yet the person that pays for it will not necessarily see a decent RoI.
+The benefits are varied and multiple, yet the person who pays for it will not necessarily see a decent ROI.
 So smart financial and benefits realisation needs to be applied too.

 Focus on the Outcome

-So my message here is that next focus area has to be on how to exploit the new information, insight or opportunity that connecting stuff and sharing data between things, people and organisations can lead to.
+So my message here is that the next focus area has to be on how to exploit the new information, insight, or opportunity that connecting stuff and sharing data between things, people and organisations can lead to.
 It is this outcome that is critical for successful business cases.